 Scientists have separated asteroids into three different categories: C-type or carbonaceous asteroids, S-type or siliceous asteroids, and M-type or metallic asteroids.

 No two asteroids are the same.
 While some asteroids are hundreds of kilometers in diameter, others can be as small as pebbles.

 Asteroids are also known as planetoids or minor planets.

 N.A.S.A launched the Dawn Mission in 2007, to send a space-probe to Vesta and Ceres.
 This allowed Dawn to orbit Vesta, photograph and map it, and then very gently fly to Ceres and orbit that.
 In 2011, Dawn arrived at Vesta, and in 2015, it went into orbit around Ceres.
 The mission became the first to visit a dwarf planet.

 The first asteroid was discovered by Italian astronomer Giuseppe Piazzi in 1801.

 The asteroid belt is estimated to contain up to 2 million asteroids larger than one kilometer in diameter, and millions of smaller ones.

 These days, astronomers use computerized telescopes to find thousands of asteroids every month.

-On the 6th December, 2020, a space probe carrying samples from an asteroid called Ryugu was retrieved from the Australian outback after a six-year mission.
-The capsule from the unmanned Hayabusa2 carried the first extensive samples of dust from an asteroid.
-The capsule’s samples could contain clues to the origin of the solar system, Japan’s space agency has said.
-The samples which may contain information about life on our planet was taking to a research facility owned by the Japan Exploration Agency (JAXA).
+On the 6th December, 2020, a space probe carrying samples from an asteroid called Ryugu, was retrieved from the Australian outback after a six-year mission.
+The capsule from the unmanned Hayabusa2, carried the first extensive samples of dust from an asteroid.
+According to Japan’s space agency, the capsule’s samples could contain clues to the origin of the solar system.
+The samples were taking to a research facility owned by the Japan Exploration Agency (JAXA).